hoganlab-fish/emumadz/source/index.rst

 .. _ben.hogan@petermac.org: mailto:ben.hogan@petermac.org

-We thank Richard Lupat and Jason Li from the Bioinformatics Core (RRID: SCR_025901) at Peter MacCallum Cancer Centre for their contributions to the pipeline.
+We thank Tyrone Chen, Richard Lupat and Jason Li from the Bioinformatics Core (RRID: SCR_025901) at the Peter MacCallum Cancer Centre for their contributions to the pipeline.

 Contains the documentation for our custom zebrafish whole genome sequencing pipeline.